INTRODUCTION

 The Games Master rolls a 12-sided dice (1d12) and checks the result against the monsters SKILL.
 The Orc has a SKILL of 5, and the GM rolls a 5.
 The Orc has successfully managed to block Rask's attack with his own axe.

 Rask's Player chooses to attack again expending his second ACTION POINT.
 He rolls a 3 and checks it against his SKILL.
-It's under so the attack again hits it's mark.
+It's under, so the attack again hits its mark.

 The Orc has to defend against a second attack so again the GM rolls 1D12 and checks it against the Orcs SKILL of 5.
 He rolls an 8.
 The Orc FAILS to stop Rask's attack and so takes 1 Point of damage which is deducted off the Orcs STAMINA.